 Firmly believing that preventing a loss from happening in the first place is far superior to the toils and troubles that accompany litigation, Stacia obtained an Associate in Risk Management certification from the American Institute For Chartered Property Casualty Underwriters (The Institutes) in 2015 to complement her practical experience in evaluating risk and its legal effects.
 Cornerpoint Law followed shortly thereafter, and now Stacia is passionate about helping businesses minimize the risk of litigation.
 Because of her interests in technology, privacy, risk management, and the law, Stacia obtained a certification in Cyber Risk Management from The Institutes in 2016.1 She is licensed to practice law in all Washington courts, and state courts in Idaho.
-For the past two years, Stacia has been rated by Super Lawyers® as a Rising Star in the area of Business/Corporate law.
+For the past three years, Stacia has been rated by Super Lawyers® as a Rising Star in the area of Business/Corporate law.

 A native of beautiful Baker City, Oregon, Stacia obtained her law degree from the University of California, Hastings College of the Law, in San Francisco in 2005 and her Bachelor of Arts in Communication, magna cum laude, from the University of Southern California in Los Angeles in 2002.

 When she is not assisting clients, Stacia spends time with family and friends, attends live music shows, cheers on the USC Trojans, and plays golf and tennis.
 Stacia is Event Co-Chair of Women Business Owners, Seattle and Puget Sound Region, and serves as Board Member at Large and Past Secretary for GSIP, the local chapter of the International Association of Insurance Professionals.
 She frequently acts as an arbitrator for the Mandatory Arbitration program at King County Superior Court, and is active in her community; currently, she enjoys volunteering at Greenwood Senior Center in the tech mentoring and gardening programs, and, from November 2016 through February 2018, provided weekly tutoring of students at the Job Training & Education Center at Seattle Goodwill’s Shoreline location.

 Representative Trial Court Cases